Mandatory State Training for 2023-2024

 Special Education MANDT

-The training Building Positive Relational Skills is no longer required for all teachers and support staff but is part of the annual training for special education teachers and special education paraprofessionals, who take a paper-and-pencil test at their training.
-The online training with its simpler online quiz is available for others who can benefit from training on reducing workplace violence through positive behavioral supports.
+Building Positive Relational Skills is included in the annual training for Special Education teachers and paraprofessionals, who take a paper-and-pencil test, but there is an optional online training available to others who can benefit from training on reducing workplace violence through positive behavioral supports

 Frontline Professional Growth

 The Professional Growth service from Frontline Education is how the district tracks and supports staff Professional Development, including:

 Tracking the professional development points earned by staff members